4n0nymou3/DPI-Phantom/README.md

 * **Dual Proxy Inbounds**: Offers both SOCKS5 (port `10808`) and HTTP (port `10809`) inbounds for flexible integration with different applications.
 * **Server-Less Architecture**: Works entirely on the client-side, providing powerful obfuscation without the cost or complexity of a VPS.

+## Phantom X Chain: The Companion Tool

+To simplify the process of chaining this configuration with an exit proxy, a companion web tool named **Phantom X Chain** is available.
+This utility allows you to combine the core Phantom configuration with your own proxy server, enabling it to bypass firewalls while retaining its advanced obfuscation features.
+Currently, the tool supports chaining with **Shadowsocks (ss://)** proxies.
+You can find the link to this tool in the repository's description.

 ## Usage

 1. Copy the content of the `phantom.json` file.